-KidWorks Community Development Corporation (the Organization) began its outreach programs in 1993 from a rented apartment unit in central Santa Ana.
-Since then, KidWorks has expanded to operate four community centers that combined serve over 800 children, youth and parents in weekly programs and over 4,000 community members annually.
-The Organization operates three centers: the Dan Donahue Center, the KidWorks Center on Townsend, and the KidWorks Center at Cedar Evergreen, which are all safe havens where children and families receive education and support to help them succeed.
+KidWorks' outreach programs began in 1993 from a rented apartment unit in central Santa Ana.
+Since then, KidWorks has expanded to operate three community centers that combined serve over 500 children, youth and parents in weekly programs and over 3,000 community members annually.
+KidWorks operates three centers, the Dan Donahue Center, the KidWorks Center on Townsend, and the KidWorks Center at Cedar Evergreen, which are all safe havens where children and families receive education and support to help them succeed.
 The centers are strategically located in neighborhoods that are characterized by gangs, low levels of education, and dense housing.
 Most of the residents served are low-income and Latino.
+A significant number of Cambodian families are also served by KidWorks.